olle/no-auth-for-you/README.md

 ## Overview

 As mentioned in [#5638][2], a simple work-around is only possible when using a pre 1.3.x version of Spring Boot.
-Together with my colleague, we've did come up with a work-around that also works in 1.3.x - have a look at the `ErrorController`.
+Together with my colleague, we came up with a work-around that also works in 1.3.x - have a look at the `ErrorController`.